-20. Where the undertakings concerned commit a breach of an obligation, the Commission may under Article 21 paragraph (1) revoke clearance decisions issued under article 19 paragraph (2) or under article 20 paragraph (1) point 2) and 3) of the Law, respectively.
-In case of a breach of an obligation, the parties may also be subject to fines as provided in Article 60 of the Law.
+20. Where the undertakings concerned commit a breach of an obligation, the Commission may revoke clearance decisions issued either under Article 20 paragraph (3) or Article 22 paragraph (6) of the Law, acting pursuant to Article 20 paragraph (2) or Article 22 paragraph (2) of the Law, respectively.
+In case of a breach of an obligation, the parties may also be subject to fines and periodic penalty payments as provided in Article 47 paragraph 1 item 7 of the Law.
 Where, however, a condition is breached, e.g. a business is not divested in the time-frame foreseen in the commitments or afterwards re-acquired, the compatibility decision is no longer applicable.
 In such circumstances, the Commission may, first, take interim measures appropriate to maintain